maxonrow/challenge-credential/README.md

 # ![https://maxonrow.com](https://maxonrow.com/images/maxonrow_gold.png)

-## Credential
+## Credentials and Certificate issuance

 ## Problem Statement

 - Especially during pandemic, it's very hard to ensure the genuineness of everyone's credentials.
 Credentials verification is lack of transparency not tamper-proof.
 - Apart from test results (which could be easily compromised), governments have no way of verifying if a patient has had COVID-19 and is virus-free.
 What solution can provide tamper-proof while retrievable data only with the right credentials by leveraging Maxonrow's NFT?
+- Help us build a solution that can help governments quickly retrieve verifiable data.

 ## Example Solution